 Under Choose App & Event, search for and select Stripe.
-Next, open up the list of options under Choose Trigger Event and select New Charge.
-This ensures our action (New Charge) will take place when a charge has been made.
+Next, open up the list of options under Choose Trigger Event and select New Payment.
+This ensures our action (Demio Registration) will take place when a payment has been made.

 3) Choose Stripe Account

 Now, connect to your Stripe account.
 To do so, you will need to enter the API Key from your Stripe dashboard when prompted.

 This is found by going to https://dashboard.stripe.com/account/apikeys.
 Be sure it is a secret and live variant.